Lambert-Nguyen/cosmo-management/docs/archive/fixes/SECRET_MESSAGE_ACTIVATION_BUG_FIX_2025-01-10.md

 ### ✅ Double-Click Logo Activation
 1. Go to `/manager/`
-2. Double-click the AriStay logo in welcome section
+2. Double-click the Cosmo logo in welcome section
 3. Secret message should appear with bounce animation

 ### ✅ Keyboard Sequence Activation